Last Updated on May 19, 2021 by Jim Ferri

-Set in an original 1893 Beaux-Arts building, and guarded by a pair of iconic lions on South Michigan Avenue, the Art Institute of Chicago Is home to one of the finest collections of French Impressionist art in the world.
+Set in an original 1893 Beaux-Arts building and guarded by a pair of iconic lions on South Michigan Avenue, the Art Institute of Chicago Is home to one of the finest collections of French Impressionist art in the world.

-For many Americans, however, it’s greatest treasures are Grant Wood’s American Gothic (which, for some reason, I expected to be much larger) and Nighthawks, Edward Hopper’s depiction of a New York diner near his home in New York’s Greenwich Village.
+For many Americans, however, one of its greatest treasures is Grant Wood’s American Gothic, which for some reason I expected to be much larger.
+Another is Nighthawks, Edward Hopper’s depiction of a New York diner near his home in New York’s Greenwich Village.

 Chicago has a great music tradition, which continues to this day (in fact, it’s purported that the term “jazz” was coined in the city in the early 1900s).
 I capped off my visit to the Windy City with something quintessentially Chicago: a visit to a Blues club.

-Chicago, IL 60601
+Chicago, IL 60614